 What is a Registered Quarantine Place (RQP)?

 A Registered Quarantine Place, or RQP, is the registration that applies to the operator of the quarantine place and is conditional on the registered operator only operating at the specified premises.
-The quarantine place requires approval by Biosecurity Tasmania as meeting certain biosecurity standards so that items may be stored there pending inspection by Biosecurity Tasmania.
+The quarantine place requires approval by Biosecurity Tasmania as meeting certain biosecurity standards so that goods (classed under the Biosecurity Act 2019 as biosecurity matter) may be stored there pending inspection by Biosecurity Tasmania.

 Which business types may benefit by becoming an RQP?

-If you are a regular or even an occasional importer of items from the mainland that are subject to inspection by Biosecurity Tasmania, it may be in your interest to become an RQP.
+If you are a regular or even an occasional importer of goods from the mainland that are subject to inspection by Biosecurity Tasmania, it may be in your interest to become an RQP.

-You may also benefit if you are an exporter that needs Biosecurity Tasmania certification for your product before it can be sent to the mainland.
-The range of businesses that might benefit include:
+Becoming an RQP may also be of benefit if you are an exporter that needs Biosecurity Tasmania certification of your goods before it can be exported to the mainland.
+The range of businesses that might benefit from becoming an RQP include:

 What are the benefits of RQP status?

-If you are a registered entity you will be able to have the items stored at your place awaiting biosecurity clearance as soon as they arrive in Tasmania.
-This may reduce the cost and inconvenience to your business If you are an exporter, you will be able to have your items inspected on your place.
+If you are an RQP you will be able to have goods stored at your place awaiting biosecurity clearance as soon as they arrive in Tasmania.
+This may reduce the cost and inconvenience to your business.
+If you are an exporter, you will be able to have your goods inspected at your place.
 That is likely to reduce the inspection and certification process for you and that may reduce costs.

 What are the disadvantages of not being an RQP?